bittunk/phinitypro-intern-feb/readme.md

 i have learnt some basic about how to  run prorgrams in visual studio code.
 # 03-02-21
-i have prepared the MOM document for StandUp Meeting,Activity Discussion.
+i have prepared the MOM document for StandUp Meeting,Activity Discussion. i have learnt the components, modules,events in angular also tried to build the login form